Small perturbations of polytopes: Polyhedral perturbations of polytopes

 This section begins the constructive part of the proof of Theorem \ref{thm_main_result}.
-The basic building blocks of our construction are \textit{discrete perturbations}, which are described by densities on the boundary of a polytope $P$ whose restrictions to $\relint F$ are piecewise affine and concave for each facet $F \subset P$.
-Using an elementary construction, we show that every discrete perturbation can be realized as a weak derivative.
+The basic building blocks of our construction are \textit{polyhedral perturbations}, which are described by densities on the boundary of a polytope $P$ whose restrictions to $\relint F$ are piecewise affine and concave for each facet $F \subset P$.
+Using an elementary construction, we show that every polyhedral perturbation can be realized as a weak derivative.

 An \textit{affine functional} on an affine subspace $H \subset \R^n$ is an affine function $H \rightarrow \R$.